 Hazard What could cause harm?
-Who could be harmed?Potential for harm?Who is at risk?How could harm occur and what could that Current controls?
+Who could be harmed?
+Who is at risk?
+Potential for harm?
+How could harm occur and what could that Current controls?
 What are we doing already to make it safe?
 Could it be made safer?
-If so, detail how (leave blank if not appropriate) Leve that l Risk risk nains ntrols harm be? harm be?
-2 L S RR the bat detector kit.
+If so, detail how (leave blank if not appropriate) Leve that el of r rem harm be?
+L S RR Contaminated equipment Citizen Scientist/host centre staff Covid-19 transmission through contact with contaminated equipment, leading to illness • There are no government guidelines in place in relation to Covid-19.
+If you are concerned about potentially picking up the virus from bat detector kit that has been handled by others, then sanitize or wash your hands thoroughly after being in contact with the bat detector kit.
 Do not touch your face, or other items until you have washed your hands.
-Uneven or muddy/slippery ground Citizen Scientist Slips, trips, or falls could result in bruises, cuts, sprains or at worst, broken bones When selecting the site for, and setting up the bat detector, be aware of and alert to surroundings and type of terrain.
+1 4 4 Uneven or muddy/slippery ground Citizen Scientist Slips, trips, or falls could result in bruises, cuts, sprains or at worst, broken bones When selecting the site for, and setting up the bat detector, be aware of and alert to surroundings and type of terrain.
 Only proceed over uneven ground if you are comfortable and judge it safe to do so.
 Wear suitable sturdy footwear.
 Allow sufficient time for the activity.
+This risk is reduced for the majority of citizen scientists by locating the detector on their own premises where any hazards will be known.
+2 2 4

-2 2 4 Unsafe trees and branches Citizen Scientist Injuries may result from falling tree branches or trees Do not approach trees which look unstable e.g. ash trees showing signs of ash dieback disease Take particular care after storms and high winds/heavy rainfall which may have caused damage to trees or made them unstable from soft ground or soil erosion.
-1 5 5 Livestock Citizen Scientist Detector equipment Bat detectors must not be located anywhere that may be accessed by livestock.
+Hazard What could cause harm?
+Who could be harmed?
+Who is at risk?
+Potential for harm?
+How could harm occur and what could that Current controls?
+What are we doing already to make it safe?
+Could it be made safer?
+If so, detail how (leave blank if not appropriate) Leve that Risk isk ains trols harm be?
+L S RR Unsafe trees and branches Citizen Scientist Injuries may result from falling tree branches or trees Do not approach trees which look unstable e.g. ash trees showing signs of ash dieback disease.
+Take particular care after storms and high winds/heavy rainfall which may have caused damage to trees or made them unstable from soft ground or soil erosion.
+Do not place detector under overhanging branches.
+1 5 5 Livestock Citizen Scientist Detector equipment Bites or kicks Damage to microphone and/or bat detector Bat detectors must not be located anywhere that may be accessed by livestock.
+If entering/crossing fields with grazing livestock to reach the chosen site for the bat detector set-up, maintain awareness and move steadily and without causing noise.
+Do not get between mothers and young and give all livestock space.
+Do not attempt to feed or pet the livestock or otherwise encourage them toward you.
+Do not enter fields containing livestock if you have a dog with you.
 1 3 3